reuben-s/python-bitcoinrpc-async/README.md

 It also includes the following bitcoin-specific details:

 - sends Basic HTTP authentication headers
 - parses all JSON numbers that look like floats as Decimal, and serializes Decimal values to JSON-RPC connections.
-(Not yet supported)

 ## Installation